Sanceph 125mg Suspension 30ml

 Interactions with other medicines

-- Some medicines can affect the way Sanceph Suspension works or this medicine itself can reduce the effectiveness of other medicines taken at the same time.
+- Some medicines can affect the way Sanceph Suspension works, or this medicine itself can reduce the effectiveness of other medicines taken at the same time.

-- Sanceph Suspension should not be concomitantly used with medicine like clindamycin, doxycycline to treat your bacterial infection.
+- Sanceph Suspension should not be concomitantly used with medicine like clindamycin, doxycycline to treat your child's bacterial infection.

 - Medicines used to thin your blood like warfarin should be used with caution along with Sanceph Suspension as it may increase bleeding.